Start by using our free tool to write a demand letter to the mechanic.Start Letter

 Or, your second choice is to email the form.

-Complete the complaint form digitally and then email to:
+Complete the complaint form digitally and then email it to:

 What to Expect Following Submission of your NY DMV Complaint

 After your complaint is submitted, a Customer Services Representative (CSR) will be assigned to your problem.
 Luckily, about half of all complaints submitted to the DMV are solved at this step.